duojs/duo/Readme.md

 ## Bringing it all together

-Use gulp to compile jade, styl files, trigger duo, and watch for changes.
+Use gulp within a builder to compile jade, styl files, trigger duo, and watch for changes.
 Something along these lines:

 ```js
 /**